sentience/kevinyank.com/_posts/2022-03-08-email-apps.md

 If you're still on Google for your email and you haven't tried Mimestream, do yourself a favour!

-Oh, and you might be wonder why I don't just use [Fastmail's own apps][Fastmail app]!
+Oh, and you might wonder why I don't just use [Fastmail's own apps][Fastmail app]!
 I certainly applaud Fastmail for shipping well-made, full-featured mobile apps, but the reality is they are merely very nice wrappers for